This page explains how to share an OAuth client with another app within your organization.

 Before you begin

-Follow one of the guides below to enable Cloud IAP for an app and create an OAuth client.
+Follow one of the guides below to enable IAP for an app and create an OAuth client.

 Note that client sharing with App Engine isn't currently supported.

 Assigning a shared client to Compute Engine apps

 - Go to the Instance groups page to make sure your instances are in an instance group.